-The Champion Firm is a top-rated, full-service Atlanta personal injury firm specializing in motor vehicle accidents, premises liability, wrongful death, and medical malpractice.
+The Champion Firm is a top-rated Atlanta personal injury firm specializing in car accidents, premises liability, wrongful death, and medical malpractice.
 Led by Attorney Darl Champion, The Champion Firm team has successfully litigated and settled over $100 million for clients all across Georgia.
 No case is too big or too small for us to review – and consultations are always free.

 If you have been injured in a car accident and are considering filing a claim with GEICO, please use the following resources to speak with a car accident attorney in your area about your legal options: